-Services not covered by Not covered under Covered only under specific Medicare any condition conditions Routine chiropractic care √ Manual manipulation of the spine to correct a subluxation is covered.
-Routine foot care √ Some limited coverage provided according to Medicare guidelines, e.g., if you have diabetes.
-Home-delivered meals \checkmark Orthopedic shoes √ If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Home-delivered meals √ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
 Supportive devices for the feet √ Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Radial keratotomy, LASIK surgery, vision therapy and other low vision aids. \checkmark Reversal of sterilization procedures and or non- prescription contraceptive supplies. \checkmark Acupuncture \checkmark Naturopath services (uses natural or alternative treatments). \checkmark

-Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine ambulance trips. √ Covered if other modes of transportation could endanger your health.
+Radial keratotomy, LASIK surgery, vision therapy and other low vision aids. $\sqrt{}$ Reversal of sterilization procedures and or non-prescription contraceptive supplies. √ Acupuncture Naturopath services (uses natural or alternative treatments). $\sqrt{}$ Routine ambulance trips. √ Covered if other modes of transportation could endanger your health.
 Authorization rules may apply.

-Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+^{}Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.